ndlib/hesburgh_utilities/README.md

 ## Instilation
 To install projects locally run ./setup.sh in the home directory.
 This will install the python module and link the javascript module to your global namespace.

+###JS
-After the above is done, to install in a javascript project run `npm link hesburgh_util` in said project.
+To install in a javascript project run `npm link hesburgh_util` in said project.
 This will link the globaly installed project to your local project.
 All `link` commands are creating symlinks so future development on the javascript project will automatically update any projects containting this one.

+###PY
+To install the python library to another project, you must run `ln -s "/usr/local/lib/python2.7/site-packages/hesburgh"` in that project directory.
+This is only needed if your project is going to be packaged for lambda, as it must exist in the directory to be zipped up.
+Please also add "hesburgh/" to your .gitignore file after doing this.

 ## Utilities:
 ### Logger (heslog)